Run cloud tests from Maestro Studio

 ### Trigger a cloud runs

-After creating your Flows, you can initiate a [cloud](https://app.gitbook.com/s/ky7LkNoLfvcORtXOzzBs/readme) execution directly from the Studio interface in two ways:
+After creating your tests, you can initiate a [cloud](/maestro-cloud/readme.md) execution directly from the Studio interface in two ways:

-1. **Run All Tests**: Click the **Run on Cloud** button in the sidebar to execute all root-level Flows in your workspace.
+1. **Run All Tests**: Click on the **Cloud tab**, and then click on the **Run All Tests** button to execute all root-level tests in your workspace.

-2. **Run a Single Flow**: Open a specific test file in the editor and click **Run on Cloud** at the top of the file to execute only that specific test.
+2. **Run a Single Test**: Open a specific test file in the editor and click on the **Cloud** tab, then click on **Run Test**.

 {% endstep %}